jarviscanada/jarvis_data_eng_NasrSyed/README.md

 # Nasr Syed .
 Jarvis Consulting

-My name is Nasr Syed, and I am a highly ambitious Data Engineer looking to break his way into the field of Data Analytics.
-My academic background consists of a Bachelor of Engineering (B.Eng) in Electrical Engineering from Ryerson University, along with a Data Engineering certification from IBM.
-In terms of my professional work experience, I have been an Electrical Engineer for about 3 years, with the last 6 months in Project Management at top name firms located in Toronto.
-As displayed by my successful track record, I am someone who thrives, and pushes himself to be an engineer of the highest caliber.
-Now having found true passion, I am determined to make an impact in the world of big data.
+My name is Nasr Syed, and I am a highly ambitious Software Engineer looking to break his way into the field of Data Analytics.
+My academic background consists of a Bachelor of Engineering (B.Eng) in Electrical Engineering from Ryerson University and a Data Engineering certification from IBM.
+In terms of my professional work experience, I have been an Electrical Engineer for about three years, with the last six months in Project Management at top-name firms located in Toronto.
+As displayed by my successful track record, I am someone who thrives and pushes himself to be an engineer of the highest calibre.
+Now having found a true passion, I am determined to impact the world of big data.

 ## Skills